-If you’re using multiple warehouses to store inventory, you can use historical data by location to optimize stock levels per location based on demand.
+If you’re using multiple warehouses to store inventory, you can use historical data by location to optimise stock levels per location based on demand.

-Recognizing these types of trends will help you prepare for a change in sales while optimizing inventory control and inventory storage on the operations level.
+Recognizing these types of trends will help you prepare for a change in sales while optimising inventory control and inventory storage on the operations level.

 Invest in inventory management